aivot-digital/gover/README.md

 ### Running Gover
 If you have docker-compose installed get started by running `docker-compose up`.
-Gover is now available at <http://localhost:8080>.
+Gover is now available at <http://localhost:8080/admin>.

 **Please note, that the gover application prints initial login data for a admin user to the console.
 Use these credentials for your first login.**

-Alternatively you can use the `docker-compose.yml` below:
+Alternatively, if you want to configure the gover instance further, you can use the `docker-compose.yml` below:

 ```yaml
 # docker-compose.yml